Klikitats Occupy the Willamette Valley

 Then, there is another legal case, that of Tualatin Chief Kiakuts against the settlement of Donald McLeod.
 Kiakuts as the head chief had a large land-claim at the shore of Wapato Lake.
 The lake was an amazingly rich resource in the Tualatin valley where there was a cluster of villages within a few miles of the lake.
 The lake was rich with Wapato, know by settlers as Indian potato which would sustain the tribes through most of the year.
 It is my contention that the tribes absolutely laid claim to area of rich resources, falls, salmon fishing sites, camas fields, certain oak groves, and Wapato Lake, rich with Wapato.
 The rest of their lands were common use lands where any tribe may travel in peace after following certain obligatory protocols of presenting oneself to the chief, gifting them, and declaring peaceful intentions for the visit.

 In 1850, resettler Donald McLeod claimed 640 acres along the lower west side of Wapato Lake, and in 1852 he began to build a log cabin.
 Chief Kiakuts of the Tualatin had his own claim there, where people camped and gathered wapato bulbs.
 He confronted McLeod, and two days later, Kiakuts and Kuyape-i (Black Jack) tore down the cabin.
 In the case brought against the Tualatin in U.S. District Court, the judge dismissed the charge of “unlawful assembly to do unlawful acts” and told McLeod to leave the Indians alone because it was their land.
-In 1855, the Tualatin signed the Willamette Valley Treaty and agreed to remove to the Grand Ronde Reservation with at least twenty-eight other tribes (published in another essay about Wapato Lake in this blog site).
+In 1855, the Tualatin signed the Willamette Valley Treaty and agreed to remove to the Grand Ronde Reservation with at least twenty-eight other tribes.

 This is one of the few cases where justice was somewhat fair to the tribes.
-Many Oregon circuit courts in this time refused to hear Native testimony, as it was normally to be in a native language and unintelligible to the American judge.
+Many Oregon courts in this time refused to hear Native testimony, as it was normally to be in a native language and unintelligible to the American judge.
 So in most courts Indians could not give testimony and many crimes against them went unpunished.
-Without justice and a rule of law many tribes, experiencing the discrimination and racism in the system of justice would have rebelled, as we see happening in southern Oregon.
+Without justice and a rule of law many tribes, experiencing the discrimination and racism in the system of justice would have rebelled, as we see happening in southern Oregon with the Rogue River War.
 But in this instance, and its yet unclear, Kiakuts and his friends were able to be heard, likely through some sort of interpretation, also likely in Chinuk Wawa, to the judge and then plead their case.
-Since the Tualatin Basin was one of the first to be settled by the Americans, Kiakuts would have been a known and respected Kalapuyans leader and this would have helped him as well.
+Its possible the judge knew Chinuk wawa as many early settlers did learn the language.
+Since the Tualatin Basin was one of the first areas to be settled by the Americans, Kiakuts would have been a known and respected Kalapuya leader and this would have helped him as well.